GuzhengAlive/gza-rebuild/site/content/buy-used-guzheng/_index.md

       advertises it as “like new” or if you are buying the instrument as a display piece.
   - heading: Maintenance Needs
+    lightbox:
+      - caption: >-
+          White dust visible where bridges would normally stand.
+Easily removed with a dusting cloth.
+        image: /img/dusty soundboard.jpg
+        target: DustySoundboard
+      - caption: >-
+          Loose screw and hinge in head compartment.
+Easy fix but requires comfort checking the screw hole and possible re-drilling.
+        image: /img/damaged hinge.jpg
+        target: LooseHinge
+      - caption: >-
+          Bridges should go from small to large, right to left.
+The bridges in this photo are in the wrong order.
+        image: /img/bridge out of order.jpg
+        target: BridgesOutOfOrder
     text: >-
       Impact: May lower price because of decreased sound quality until fixed and/or the cost of fixing them.
 May indicate a decreased performance